belle2/basf2/tracking/doc/trackFinding/sectorMapTraining.rst

   tracking-vxdtf2-collect-train-data --help

 Please note that the training with PXD data (off by default) has not been maintained since some time.
 So if you activate this feature this may lead to strange results.
-Also training with PXD data requires the addition of a new SectorMap-config into the `SectorMapBootstrap` module by changing the code.
+Also training with PXD data requires the addition of a new SectorMap-config into the :code:`SectorMapBootstrap` module by changing the code.
 If you intend to train a SectorMap with PXD data please contact the tracking group.

-The output files generated are named after the SectorMap-config used for the training as implemented into the `SectorMapBootstrap` module and type of dataset generated.
-At the moment there is only one config implemented which is called `SVDOnlyDefault`.
-Consequently all output files are named similar to `SVDOnlyDefault_BBbar24956SVDOnly.root` where the number corresponds to the random seed used during the generation and the name of the dataset is included (`BBbar` or `BhaBha`).
+The output files generated are named after the SectorMap-config used for the training as implemented into the :code:`SectorMapBootstrap` module and type of dataset generated.
+At the moment there is only one config implemented which is called *SVDOnlyDefault*.
+Consequently all output files are named similar to *SVDOnlyDefault_BBbar24956SVDOnly.root* where the number corresponds to the random seed used during the generation and the name of the dataset is included (*BBbar* or *BhaBha*).
 By default the generated events are discarded and only the information needed for the SectorMap training is written out.
 The full root output can be activated by command line parameter, but note that this will take more than 1TB of disk space if a default SectorMap is trained (12Mio events).

 An additional script is provided which sends all jobs to a queue to generate the full training sample.
 This script assumes that the attached queue is a LSF-queue (e.g. at KEKcc).
 If you don't have access to a LSF-queue you would need to adopt the scripts or kook up your own recipe.
 The default usage of the script for submitting the jobs is as follows: